ajlisy/Blazer/README.md

 3. The Smart Sidebar will appear on the right side of the screen
 4. View the automatically generated summary and any calendar events
 5. Click "Add to Calendar" to add events to Google Calendar

+### Controlling the Sidebar

+- **Toggle Visibility**: Click the extension icon in the Chrome toolbar to show/hide the sidebar
+- **Close Button**: Click the × in the top-right corner of the sidebar to hide it
+- **Debug Mode**: Click "Debug" in the sidebar header to see technical details about calendar event parsing

 ## Implementation Details